Shuaib-8/Travel-Copilot/README.md

 ### Deployment

-My deployment strategy for this django based full stack application is to use Fly.io for hosting the Travel Copilot.
+My deployment strategy for this django based full stack application is to use [Fly.io](https://fly.io/) for hosting the Travel Copilot.

 It can be accessed at [https://drf-fs-travel-copilot-polished-grass-5647.fly.dev/](https://drf-fs-travel-copilot-polished-grass-5647.fly.dev/).

 If there are any issues accessing the deployed app please email me at [shuaib.ahmed45@gmail.com](mailto:shuaib.ahmed45@gmail.com).

+Also consider whether Cohere LLM service is down or not, as this can affect the app's functionality.
+This is visiible via the Cohere Status Checker: [https://status.cohere.com/](https://status.cohere.com/).

+### Walkthrough of the App

+The Travel Copilot is designed to be user-friendly and intuitive.
+Here's a brief walkthrough.

+1. **Home Page**: When you first visit the app, you'll see a chat interface where you can start interacting with the Travel Copilot.